amanchauhan47/CipherShield/README.md

 * **Key Generation Program**
   - Generates a symmetric key each time it runs.
-  - Saves the generated key into a file named `symmetric_keys.txt`.
+  - Saves the generated key into a file named `symmetric_key.txt`.

 * **Encryption Program**
   - Takes a plaintext message and a symmetric key as inputs.